 SBA COC Certificate of Competency Obligations Under FAR 9.104-1, FAR 19.602 and 13 CFR 125.5(d)

 In this bid protest appeal case, the Circuit Court ruled that the pertinent regulations require an applicant to “include all information and documentation requested by SBA and any additional information which the firm believes will demonstrate its ability to perform on the proposed contract”; the SBA is then entitled to “obtain clarification or confirmation of information provided by the applicant by directly contacting suppliers, financial institutions, and other third parties upon whom the applicant’s responsibility depends.”
 13 CFR 125.5(d).
 There are also other COC requirements under FAR 9.04-1 and FAR 19.602

 The SBA has broad discretion to consider factors bearing on the contractor’s responsibility that was not cited by the contracting officer.
 13 CFR 125.5(f).
 The regulations thus give the SBA substantial latitude in seeking information that could be relevant to a contractor’s reliability.
 Ms. Sims has made no showing that the agency exceeded its authority in this case.

-SBA can look outside of information provided by the CO: When the Federal Circuit Court rules on SBA COC decisions, it looks to see whether the SBA had a reasonable basis to deny the Certificate of Competency.
+SBA can look outside of the information provided by the CO: When the Federal Circuit Court rules on SBA COC decisions, it looks to see whether the SBA had a reasonable basis to deny the COC Certificate of Competency.
 The SBA has broad statutory discretion when making its Certificate of Competency decision.
 Ms. Sims a COC.
 The SBA obtained information from government agencies having prior dealings with Ms. Sims.

 - An appellant must show that SBA’s process or its decision on the merits of the SBA Certificate of Competency denial was arbitrary and capricious.